How to Make Lox

 This is usually served with cucumbers, tomatoes, red onion slices and capers.

 Lox and cream cheese make a delicious dip for crackers or bread points.
-Add some colorful fresh herbs, like fresh dill and fresh parsley and some orange zest or lemon zest.
+Add some colorful fresh herbs, like fresh dill and parsley, and some orange zest or lemon zest.
 Totally delicious.

-You can also make a simple appetizer with slices of cucumber, smeared with cream cheese and topped with salmon and a sprinkle of fresh chives.
+You can also make a simple appetizer with slices of cucumber smeared with cream cheese, salmon, and a sprinkle of fresh chives.

 They’re also delicious on a cracker with a slice of cheese!